aliencaocao/ytdlp-gui/README.md

 * Choose and combine any video and audio formats into a single file, or download only video or only audio.
 * Built-in transcoding of audio into other formats (AAC, ALAC, FLAC, M4A, MP3, Opus, Vorbis, WAV) for ease of use on other platforms.
 * Packaged into a single executable and embeds ffmpeg and ffprobe binaries so user do not have to install anything.
 * Cross-platform (Windows, Linux, macOS) and works on both X86 and ARM machines.
-However, only Windows binary builds are available now, for other formats, you can build yourself from source following the insturctions below.
+However, only Windows and Linux binary builds are available now, for other formats, you can build yourself from source following the insturctions below.

 ![](home.png "Home page of the program")